farmeroy/portfolio2.0/case-studies/synth-app.md

 This was a sometimes frustrating but in the end satisfying project.
 One key take away for me is to not over0plan and over optimise a code base.
-I believe if I had begun with a simple implementation of my end goal in a single componenent without managing state outside of basic react hooks/props, I might have made faster progress.
+I believe if I had begun with a simple implementation of my end goal in a single component without managing state outside of basic react hooks/props, I might have made faster progress.
 Quite a few times I had to backtrack, undo early optimisations, and rethink my entire approach.